 If you need an extra Social Statement for any reason, you can request one from the Social Security Administration here.

-For more information on taxes, please see the links on the next page.
+For more information on taxes, please see the links below.